Ashus/google_addressbook/README.md

 (Every 4 hours in this example)

 ## Own Google Application
-You can register your plugin with Google to customize the application name that is presented to users when requesting access to contacts.
-For this, you have to register at https://console.developers.google.com/ and create a project for your roundcube installation.
-You get an application name, a client id and a secret.
+You need to register your plugin with Google to customize the application name that is presented to users when requesting access to contacts.
+For this, you have to register at https://console.cloud.google.com/ and create a project for your roundcube installation.
+After enabling OAuth 2.0 Client ID credentials, you would get an application name, a client id and a secret.
 Ensure to allow redirect to `https://your-rc-base..../?_task=settings&_action=plugin.google_addressbook.auth` when you create the Web Application credential and also store this to `google_addressbook_client_redirect_url`.
 Alternatively you can create an Other credential, but then disable `google_addressbook_client_redirect`.
-Anyhow remember to enable Contacts API for that project.
-Put all these values in a file named `config.inc.php` inside the `plugins/google_addressbook` folder like this:
+Anyhow remember to enable
+__Google People API__ for that project.
+Put all these values in a file named `config.inc.php` inside the `config` folder like this:
 ```
 <?php
 $config['google_addressbook_application_name'] = 'your-application-name';